dcannonwalker/ngstan/README.md

-analysis of Next Generation Sequencing (NGS) data. `ngstan` uses the `cmdstanr` and `instantiate` packages to provide pre-compiled Stan models that can be fit using a variety of sampling algorithms available with `cmdstanr` (e.g. ADVI and Pathfinder), in addition the the NUTS sampler.
+analysis of Next Generation Sequencing (NGS) data. `ngstan` uses the `cmdstanr` and `instantiate` packages to provide pre-compiled Stan models that can be fit using a variety of sampling algorithms available with `cmdstanr` (e.g. ADVI and Pathfinder), in addition to the NUTS sampler.

 # Documentation